nus-cs2113-AY2425S1/ip/docs/README.md

-# thethinker User Guide
+# TheThinker User Guide

 ![img.png](img.png)

 Welcome to my user guide !!!

-First , thethinker is a task manager which allows you to add different task.
+First , TheThinker is a task manager which allows you to add different task.
 Task includes Deadlines , Events and Todo via CLI .

 Second, various editing features like mark , unmarking , deleting task are available.